 What counts as a dental emergency?

 A dental emergency can be categorized as any dental concern that needs immediate attention.
 This may be due to excessive bleeding, extreme pain, or a loss of a broken tooth.
-If you are experiencing a dental emergency, be sure to see your dentist as soon as possible.
+If you are experiencing a dental emergency, see your dentist immediately.